isotope/docs/README.md

 ## Update

-Information how to update on the next Version of Isotope.
+Information how to update to the next Version of Isotope.